magicant/yash/RELEASING.md

 # Yash release procedure

+1. Make sure all issues relevant to the release are associated with the corresponding milestone and are closed. ([Milestones])
 1. Run `make update-po` in [po] and see if there is any text that needs translation.
 If all the texts are up-to-date, revert (`git reset`) the change in auto- generated comments to avoid committing it.